Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 ```
 Everything is explained in the code comments.
 I don't have additionals explanations here.
 ## Conclusion
-In this exercice, I improved my skills with jQuery, and I understood a lot better the promises (before I used it without really know what is it, like a black box).
+In this exercice, I improved my skills with jQuery, and I understood a lot better the promises (before I used it without really know what is it, such as a black box).
 I didn't met serious problems.
 I thank my teacher, sir Piernik, for this exercice and new skills acquired.